 - Frequently wash your hands with soap and water for at least 20 seconds.
 When soap and running water are unavailable, use an alcohol-based hand rub with at least 60% alcohol.
 Always wash hands that are visibly soiled.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

-- Practice good respiratory etiquette, including covering coughs and sneezes.
+- Practice good respiratory etiquette, including covering coughs and sneezes with your inner elbow.

 - Avoid close contact with people who are sick.